+Tape-in hair extensions were amazing for the first four weeks, but the rest of the experience left me feeling a bit wounded.
+I arrived at the point of needing extensions for my tattered, damaged hair after a long journey of over processing and dying my hair.
 Many of you know that last year I went through a few shades of the ultra trendy, IG friendly silver hair.
 My fine hair did not appreciate all those processing hours in the salon.
-The final nail in the coffin for my tortured hair was the trip back to red.
+The final nail in the coffin for my tortured hair was the trip back to red and then finally the addition of hair extensions.
+I really should have listened to my stylist and quit the process early, but I’m stubborn.

 I can’t express how badly I did not want to cut off more hair than I already had, but what else can you do when your hair resembles a Brillo pad.
 Being a hair extension virgin, not even a clip in had touched this hair, I was hopeful that these babies would camouflage the damage and allow my hair to grow out healthily.